ypriverol/os-proteomics/manuscript.md

 We urge researchers, funding agencies, institutions, and companies to prioritize open-source and FAIR practices, especially in publicly funded work, to create a truly collaborative scientific ecosystem.
 By collectively advancing open-source software, the scientific community can build an inclusive, rigorous foundation that fosters innovation and extends the benefits of research to scientists and the public alike.
 As we venture into the future, we as a community should explore mechanisms to make OSS sustainable---for example, by creating a foundation for proteomics software to support the maintenance of OSS in our field.
-Regardless, let us come together and commit to open science for a shared, sustainable future in our exploration of the proteome..
+Regardless, let us come together and commit to open science for a shared, sustainable future in our exploration of the proteome.

 ### Conflicts of Interest